The Excel Indirect function converts a text string into a cell reference.

 By default, Excel uses the A1 referencing style.
 If you want to use the R1C1 referencing style, you will need to set this in your Excel options.
 To learn more about referencing styles, see the Excel Reference Styles page.

 Column A of the following spreadsheet shows four simple examples of the Excel Indirect function.

 Note that, in the above spreadsheet:

-Further information and examples of the Excel Indirect Function are provided on the Microsoft Office website.
+For further details and examples of the Excel Indirect Function, see the Microsoft Office website.

 If you get an error from the Indirect function, this is likely to be the #REF! error: